 Perhaps the most special part of Cashel, however, was walking out through the backside of the building and out onto the grounds.
 As you stepped out into the graveyard (which took up the entire back grounds), you could see miles and miles of the purest, greenest rolling hills.
 A stone fence circled the property low enough so you could see the greenery for miles on one side and the little town of Cashel out on the other side.
 Little shops and pubs could be spotted on the tiny roads from up above where we were.

 As we stood out in the grass, there were graves that were hundreds of years old, along with fresher graves, as well.
 Crosses, celtic crosses, and statues of the Virgin Mary decorated the yard, and everything was immensely peaceful.
-From the back, you could look up and get a good look at the structure of The Rock of Cashel.
+From the back, you could look up and get the perfect photo of the structure of The Rock of Cashel.
 The giant building towering over us had celtic crosses, long, elaborate windows, and designs built from the stone it was made from.
-Though it was falling apart a bit and was currently being renovated, it’s beauty was definitely still visible.
+Though it was falling apart a bit and was currently being renovated, its beauty was definitely still visible.

 Perhaps one of the most magical things was the birds that were swarming above us.
-The entire time we were there, birds flew overhead crowing and making “kah” sounds, as if speaking to each other.
+The entire time we were there, birds flew overhead crowing, as if speaking to each other.
 In a way, it almost sounded like they were all laughing.

 This mystical place is a must-visit if you ever travel to Ireland.
 The excitement of the history and the calmness of the old holy energy was definitely an experience worth having.